-Importantly, the Diplomat Elox Matrix is available in all four modes of writing: fountain pen, rollerball, ballpoint, and mechanical pencil.
-Both the fountain pen and rollerball use a smooth friction fit cap closure system.
-The ballpoint and mechanical pencil employ a smooth twist-action retraction mechanism.
+Notably, the Diplomat Elox Ring Pen Collection is available in all four modes of writing: fountain pen, rollerball, ballpoint, and mechanical pencil.
+Similarly, both the fountain pen and rollerball use a smooth friction fit cap closure system.
+However, the ballpoint and mechanical pencil employ a smooth twist-action retraction mechanism.

-Notably, the fountain pen is equipped standard with a high-quality steel JoWo nib.
+Importantly, the fountain pen is equipped standard with a high-quality, smooth steel #6 JoWo nib.
 Yet, there is an option for the upgraded 14k gold nib.
 As I’m sure you’re wondering, the nib options are: extra fine, fine, medium, and broad.
 It is a cartridge/converter filled fountain pen, which makes it easy to use your favorite inks.
-Since the Elox Matrix is comprised of green lines, I’d recommend filling it with the matching Monteverde Yosemite Green ink.
-It would look great coming out of this pen.
+Therefore, since the Elox Ring is comprised of grey and orange rings, I’d recommend filling it with the matching Monteverde Copper Noir ink.
+In addition, it has such a perfect amount of shading and would look great coming out of this pen.

-Finally, as for the rollerball, it’s refillable with Schmidt 888 and 5888 refills.
-This is perfect if you want the look and feel of a fountain pen but need to press down hard as you write.
+Notably, as for the rollerball, it’s refillable with Schmidt 888 and 5888 refills.
+Similarly, this is perfect if you want the look and feel of a fountain pen but need to press down hard as you write.
 The ballpoint uses Monteverde Parker Style ballpoint and gel refills.
 As you may be aware, this provides plenty of color and point size options.
 Last but not least is the mechanical pencil.
 This pencil is equipped with a .7mm mechanism.
 That’s a satisfying middle-of-the-road graphite thickness.